 This handy checklist from the American Red Cross will help you put together an emergency kit for a variety of weather scenarios.
 For folks living in regions prone to hurricanes, it’s not too late to assemble your kits for home and your place of work.
 A kit like this can also be helpful in a variety of other difficult scenarios from wildfires to blizzards to tornadoes.

 I would be remiss to not remind folks to stick with trusted and reliable sources for your weather information.
 A NOAA weather radio is essential and should be as common in homes and workplaces as smoke detectors…regardless of where you live in the USA and its territories.
 Of course, broadcast meteorologists of your choice are often equipped with sources of important information that is specific to your locale.
 Bottom line: use discretion very carefully and avoid hypesters, shills, and attention-seekers at all cost…and think before you click.

 That’s a wrap for this post!
 I’d like to extend a warm welcome to my new followers in social media.
 I’m glad you’re along for the fun!
 If you’re on Twitter, Instagram, or Tumblr, let’s connect!
-Once again I’d like to thank so many of you for all the thoughtful comments I’ve received as of late regarding my prostate cancer treatment.
-I’m doing well and am further bolstered by your words of encouragement and support.
-If you’re a male over the age of 40, you should discuss getting your PSA tested with your doctor.
-The Prostate Cancer Foundation is an excellent website with further information.
-As for the coronavirus, please stay home if possible, practice good personal hygiene, mind your social distancing, stay safe, and stay healthy!
+As for the COVID-19 pandemic, please stay home if possible, practice good personal hygiene, mind your social distancing, sport a spiffy mask, stay safe, and stay healthy!

 Media inquiries: email@example.com